BACH CHOIR OF PITTSBURGH 2019-2020 SEASON

 Eastminster Presbyterian Church is located at 250 N Highland Ave, Pittsburgh, PA 15206.

 Parking is available at Eastminster Church (enter lot from Station Street).
 There is a paid public parking lot located at Sheridan and Harvard Sts. as well as street parking in the neighborhood.

 Mary Shelley: Frankenstein Re-imagined

 What happens when man plays God?
 The result can be unpredictable, startling even, a shocking experience for author and reader alike.
 Mary Shelley’s Frankenstein, a classic novel that has found new life as a classic film explores this question.
-Accompanied by the premiere of a jazz, hip hop score by Ben Opie, expect to be thrilled, frightened and transformed anew by this provocative performance.
+Accompanied by the premiere of a jazz, hip hop score compiled and arranged by Thomas W. Douglas with additional material written by Jaron Crawford and Ben Opie, expect to be thrilled, frightened and transformed anew by this provocative performance.

 Location & Parking

 The Oaks Theater is located at

 Free street parking is available after 5 PM along Allegheny River Blvd. where the theater is located.
 There is also free street parking along the side streets in Oakmont.
 There are no meters in the Oakmont business district; however, please be aware of 3 hour parking time limits before 5 PM.